FREQUENTLY ASKED QUESTIONS ABOUT COVID-19 AND THE WORKPLACE—GUIDANCE FOR EMPLOYERS

 What can an employee do if he or she needs to take care of a sick family member?

-If an employee needs to take care of a family member who is sick or quarantined, the employee can use paid sick days that he or she has accrued.
+If an employee needs to take care of a family member who is sick or quarantined, the employee can use paid sick leave he or she is entitled to under the FFCRA, and any paid sick days that he or she has accrued.
 Additionally, the employee can file a Paid Family Leave claim under California law, which provides up to 6 weeks of benefit payments to eligible workers who have a full or partial loss of wages due to taking time off work to care for an ill family member.
 For purposes of Paid Family Leave, a “family member” is defined as a child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.
 More information on filing for Paid Family Leave can be found here: https://edd.ca.gov/Disability/How_to_File_a_PFL_Claim_in_SDI_Online.htm.

 Aside from paid leave, the California Family Rights Act (CFRA) and the federal Family and Medical Leave Act (FMLA) both entitle eligible employees to take up to 12 weeks of unpaid leave during a 12-month period to care for ill family members.
 The FMLA restricts the definition of “family member” to an employee’s spouse, child, or parents, while the CFRA also includes domestic partners and parents-in law.
 Furthermore, if an employee is unable to work due to caring for a family member who has been diagnosed with COVID-19, the employee may be eligible for the additional $600 unemployment benefit under the PUA.